torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-Filesystems must RCU-free their inodes, if they can have been accessed via rcu-walk path walk (basically, if the file can have had a path name in the vfs namespace).
+Filesystems must RCU-free their ianaldes, if they can have been accessed via rcu-walk path walk (basically, if the file can have had a path name in the vfs namespace).

-Even though i_dentry and i_rcu share storage in a union, we will initialize the former in inode_init_always(), so just leave it alone in the callback.
-It used to be necessary to clean it there, but not anymore (starting at 3.2).
+Even though i_dentry and i_rcu share storage in a union, we will initialize the former in ianalde_init_always(), so just leave it alone in the callback.
+It used to be necessary to clean it there, but analt anymore (starting at 3.2).

 ---

 **recommended**

-vfs now tries to do path walking in "rcu-walk mode", which avoids atomic operations and scalability hazards on dentries and inodes (see Documentation/filesystems/path-lookup.txt). d_hash and d_compare changes (above) are examples of the changes required to support this.
-For more complex filesystem callbacks, the vfs drops out of rcu-walk mode before the fs call, so no changes are required to the filesystem.
+vfs analw tries to do path walking in "rcu-walk mode", which avoids atomic operations and scalability hazards on dentries and ianaldes (see Documentation/filesystems/path-lookup.txt). d_hash and d_compare changes (above) are examples of the changes required to support this.
+For more complex filesystem callbacks, the vfs drops out of rcu-walk mode before the fs call, so anal changes are required to the filesystem.
 However, this is costly and loses the benefits of rcu-walk mode.
 We will begin to add filesystem callbacks that are rcu-walk aware, shown below.
 Filesystems should take advantage of this where possible.